andyrdt/andyrdt.github.io/pages/about.markdown

       <p>
         Outside of working, I spend a lot of time across various hobbies.
         I love jazz music - I'm a decent tenor player, and a much worse piano player.
-        Chess is a more recent hobby of mine - I mostly play <a href="https://www.chess.com/member/andyrdt">online</a> but hope to enter some over-the-board tournaments soon.
+        Chess is a more recent hobby of mine - I mostly play <a href="https://www.chess.com/member/andyrdt">online</a>.
         I like to run as well - I <a href="https://results.svetiming.com/Big-Sur/events/2023/Big-Sur-International-Marathon/3156/entrant/share">ran</a> my first marathon in April 2023.
         Oh and I'm also a die-hard <a href="https://en.wikipedia.org/wiki/Fenerbah%C3%A7e_S.K._(football)">Fenerbahçe</a> fan - I try to watch every game.
       </p>